Hachi is a cross between a Rottweiler and a Saint Bernard so he is a very intelligent dog.

 Diabetes service dogs are trained to help diabetics in the following ways:

-Type 1 diabetics commonly experience hypoglycemic unawareness—a condition where a person cannot feel when his or her blood sugar is rapidly falling or is dangerously low until other symptoms, such as stomach cramps, nausea, dizziness, or even seizures, begin.
+Some Type 1 diabetics experience hypoglycemic unawareness—a condition where a person cannot feel when his or her blood sugar is rapidly falling or is dangerously low until other symptoms, such as stomach cramps,pale face,disorientation, nausea, dizziness and blurred vision begin.

 The dog notifies its handler when it senses a drop in blood sugar.

 It may be taught to sit and stare at the person, to touch the person with their nose, or to jump up on them.
 They also use a small soft toy, called a bringsel that hangs on the dog’s collar.
 The dog will reach down to hold it in their mouth to notify their handler that they have smelled the particular scent that identifies that their blood sugar levels are too high or too low.

-Dogs are trained to identify a scent obtained from a diabetic when the diabetic is undergoing a low (blood sugar generally below 70).
+Dogs are trained to identify a scent obtained from a diabetic when the diabetic is undergoing a low blood sugar below 4.0mmol/l(72.0mg/dL).
 The dog is trained to identify that particular scent from other scents that are presented to them.
 As the dog learns to recognize that particular scent, they are trained to react in a certain way to his handler.

-Dogs, such as Labrador Retrievers, have over 200,000,000 sensors that can smell individual elements in parts per trillion .
+Dogs, such as Labrador Retrievers, have over 200,000 sensors that can smell individual elements .
 Rapid changes in the blood sugar levels cause chemical changes in the body that are expressed through a person’s breath and skin, and include unique chemical elements that the dog can smell.